automorphism88/gentoo-overlay/README.md

 # gentoo-overlay
-Personal Gentoo overlay, containing a combination of staging ebuilds I'm hoping to eventually get merged into the official repos, experimental ebuilds that are too hackish to upstream, and official ebuilds I've modified to reflect my own preferences.
+Personal Gentoo overlay, containing a combination of staging ebuilds I may eventually get merged into the official repos, experimental ebuilds that are too hackish to upstream, official ebuilds I've modified to reflect my own preferences, and ebuilds previously removed from the official portage tree which I continue to find useful.

 ## Instructions
 You can add this overlay to your system using either the layman method or the